graphile/graphile.github.io/src/pages/postgraphile/computed-columns.md

 - adhere to
   [common PostGraphile function restrictions](/postgraphile/function-restrictions/)
-- must be in the same schema as the table it applies to
 - name must begin with the name of the table it applies to, followed by an underscore (`_`)
 - first parameter must be the table type